Music

 • Here's a popular folk tune: Spencer the Rover

-• Motoercar is a popular group in Kemr, to be found on the cutting edge of synthesised music like this version of the old tune Mrs. Widgery's Lodger.
+• Motoercar is a popular group in Kemr, mixing the cutting edge of synthesised music with folk-metal like in this version of the old tune Mrs. Widgery's Lodger.

 • O Sole d''a Acqua (The Sun off the Water; Italy) is a Neapolitan minority folk group from The Marches, very popular in Italy.